 — Ray Dalio (@RayDalio) August 9, 2018

 Systems Thinking and Jobs to be Done are deeply interlinked.
-Mental models resulting from the Systems Thinking are very essential to understand customer demand, satisfaction, and overall behavior.
+Mental models resulting from Systems Thinking are essential to understanding customer demand, satisfaction, and overall behavior.

 In the business of product building, we too deal with systems.
 Sometimes the impact of not understanding the system is fatal — ask Blockbuster or Kodak!
 Quoting Peter M. Senge, “Systems thinking is a discipline for seeing wholes.
 It is a framework for seeing interrelationships rather than things, for seeing patterns of change rather than static ‘snapshots’.”

 In the most basic sense, a system is any group of interacting, interrelated, or interdependent parts that form a complex and unified whole that has a specific purpose.
-The key thing to remember is that all the parts are interrelated and interdependent in some way.
+The key thing to remember is that all the parts are interrelated and interdependent somehow.
 Without such interdependencies, we just have a collection of parts, not a system.

 The two parts in the top hemisphere describe customer demand as a JTBD, whereas the two parts in the bottom describe the producer interacting with that demand.

-While an in-depth overview of Systems Thinking is out of scope for this article, for a productive conversation, let’s quickly define the terminology.
-We can understand and view the reality from the following multiple levels of perspectives: events, patterns, and system structures.
+While an in-depth overview of Systems Thinking is out of scope for this article, let’s quickly define the terminology for a productive conversation.
+We can understand and view reality from the following multiple levels of perspectives: events, patterns, and system structures.

 Events are what we encounter on a day-to-day basis.
 A couple of examples: a customer reports a defect in your product, a colleague goes out of their way to help with a problem you are dealing with.

 Patterns are events repeated.
-For example, growing customer dissatisfaction about the product quality, or on the more positive side, that colleague of yours consistently demonstrates a high degree of ownership.
+For example, growing customer dissatisfaction about the product quality, or on the more positive side, your colleague consistently demonstrates a high degree of ownership.

 Systemic structures are the most difficult to see — continuing with our previous example of product quality — What entities are causing these events and patterns?
 Who are the actors?
 What kind of interactions do they have (the culture)?
 Are people overworked?
 Are the requirements well-defined, and is the team doing the discovery & delivery as a team?
 We cannot solve the systemic problem by looking at the fragments in isolation.

 Feedback Loops: Two kinds: Reinforcing and balancing feedback loops.
 Reinforcing ones grow (or fall) in the same direction (e.g., savings account and the balance compounded over time).
 Balancing loops are negative feedback loops that try to keep the system at some desired level of performance (e.g., a thermostat maintaining a specific temperature).
-There is no right or wrong about the feedback loops, just that, we, as the product managers need to understand clearly how the system operates and what levers we can pull for a specific outcome.
+There is no right or wrong about the feedback loops.
+We, as product managers, need to clearly understand how the system operates and what levers we can pull for a specific outcome.
 There are delays associated with each of these loops inherently.
-Following them and improving the perceptions in the right direction would do a world of good to the product offering.
+Following them and improving the perceptions in the right direction would be good for the product offering.

-Every human-centric system, in which customers and users live in (unless you have machines as customers!), can change its purpose.
+Every human-centric system in which customers and users live (unless you have machines as customers!) can change its purpose.
 For example, a company can adjust its course from a non-profit to a for-profit one.
 That change triggers how an organization functions internally and externally.
-In the JTBD, we follow the customers’ journey — their behavior and patterns in a system closely.
-In the chotuKool example, the makers assumed the market-intent, which caused the doom.
-Blockbuster did not learn their lessons of changing user behavior soon enough, which accelerated its journey to bankruptcy.
+In the JTBD, we closely follow the customers’ journey — their behavior and patterns in a system.
+In the chotuKool example, the makers assumed the market intent, which caused the doom.
+Blockbuster did not learn its lessons of changing user behavior soon enough, which accelerated its journey to bankruptcy.

-Our goal as product people is to understand which feedback loops are important, how accurately we know about the gaps between the current and desired levels.
+Our goal as product people is to understand which feedback loops are important and how accurately we know about the gaps between the current and desired levels.
 With that understanding, explore options to close the gaps.
-Finally, even if we address it all to our heart’s content — changing perceptions takes time, and perceptions are part of the system too.
+Finally, even if we address it all to our heart’s content — changing perceptions takes time, and perceptions are part of the system.

 I recommend this outstanding book to explore further — Thinking in Systems: A Primer by Donella H. Meadows.
 A key quote from her book: